For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 The Drexel University Thomas R. Kline School of Law and the UCLA School of Law co-host the Trial by Combat, the 1-on-1 collegiate mock trial national championship.
 This tournament aims to celebrate the best individual college competitors in the country—and identify the very best.

-The seventh annual Trial by Combat will be held at UCLA Law on June 21-23, 2024.
+The eigth annual Trial by Combat will be held at Drexel Kline Law at the Kline Institute of Trial Advocacy on June 20-22, 2025.

 Competition Format